l33tllama/leofebey.com/pages/05.workshops/robot-workshop-circuitpython-beta/default.md

 I'm aiming to target this workshop at people who have limited programming skills but want to learn a bit more.
 More advanced workshops will likely come in the future!

+The estimated cost will be around $150-300, depending on final parts selected and content in the course.
+I'll send a poll around once you sign up to see what parts you want to have on the robot.

 <a href="javascript:;" onclick="ml_webform_1753848('show')">:fa-hand-pointer-o: Click here to sign up to hear more!</a>

 Note - this sign up does not register you for the event.